Record-Setting Gateway 2 Approval

 A properly structured Golden Thread

-And a proactive approach to BSR engagement from the very start
+A proactive approach to BSR engagement from the very start

 Why Speed Was Not the Goal — Certainty Was